The-Trademark-Factory/thetrademarkfactory/content/pages/index.md

     content: >-
       <p>The TradeMark Factory is Australia’s <strong>quickest, easiest and
       lowest cost</strong> trademark registration platform.</p><p><em>4 easy
       steps.
-No login required.</em></p><p> The TradeMark Factory application process is fully integrated with IP Australia.
-Simply <strong>complete and submit</strong> our  easy to use and secure application form and we will take care of the rest.</p>
+No login required.</em></p><p>Our application process is fully integrated with IP Australia.
+Simply <strong>complete and submit</strong>
+      our  easy to use and secure application form and we will take care of the rest.</p>
     button:
       title_button: Apply Now
       url: /application/search